-Your analysis undertaken in Sections 4.2 and 4.3 will reveal the baseline conditions of interestedparty interest and capacity.
-Your collective action development will need to include a consideration of any identified deficiencies and the articulation of actions needed to address them.
+Your analysis undertaken in Sections 4.2 and 4.3 will reveal at least the general contours of the baseline conditions of interested-party interest and capacity.
+Your collective action development will need to include a consideration of any identified deficiencies, and the articulation of actions needed to address them.
 Interest deficiencies will most often relate to a lack of recognition of shared risks, responsibility, or benefits.
-These deficiencies typically require engaging the interested parties in a joint exploration of the available information to generate understanding and hopefully to position the water-related challenge and proposed collective action as a priority.
+These deficiencies typically require engaging the interested parties in a joint exploration of the available information to generate understanding, and hopefully to position the water-related challenge and proposed collective action as a high priority with them.
 It is not at all uncommon for more engaged forms of collective action-collaborative and integrative-to begin with an information-sharing focus to ensure a clear, common understanding of the challenges and needed responses, even if baseline interest among participants is high.

-Capacity deficiencies typically result from a lack of technical expertise or financial wherewithal to engage as an equal and effective process participant.
-Inadequate capacity, by definition, will establish an inequitable process with asymmetrical participant influence (a potential power imbalance) where certain parties are unable to represent their needs, interests, and solutions effectively.
+Capacity deficiencies typically result from a lack of technical expertise or financial wherewithal to engage as an equal and effective participant in the collective action.
+Inadequate capacity, by definition, will establish an inequitable process with asymmetrical participant influence (a potential power imbalance) in which certain parties are unable to represent their needs, interests, and solutions effectively.
 The risk of not adequately addressing these issues is a later accusation of corporate institutional domination of the process.
-Such imbalances will require affirmative action on the part of the collective action initiator or convener to bring resources to the table, making them available on an independent, "no strings attached" basis (e.g., providing financial resources to a community organization to hire its own technical consultant).
+Such imbalances will require affirmative action on the part of the collective action initiator or convener in order to bring resources to the table, making them available on an independent, "no strings attached" basis (e.g., providing financial resources to a community organization to hire its own technical consultant).

 Capacity building tends to be needed most in rural or developing communities, which often have a lower capacity to participate in a collective action process than wealthy or urban communities.
-This low capacity can be due to lack of resources to travel to meetings, or a lack of awareness that the process is taking place due to limited access to communication.
+This low capacity can be due to a lack of resources to travel to meetings, or a lack of awareness that the process is taking place, due to limited access to communication.
 In these instances, you may need to fund additional outreach efforts or hold meetings in multiple areas to allow for equal participation by various communities.
 Capacity building is also the point in the process where an information-sharing platform might be created.
 When multiple community groups are involved in a dialogue, different types of knowledge will be represented, so it is important that a method is in place to ensure understanding of each party by the others.
 For instance, in areas where more than one language is spoken, effective capacity building would include the securing of appropriate translators.